 - Baixa-Chiado Metro Station (Blue and Green Lines)

-- Park of Rua Almirante Pessanha no Largo do Carmo
+- Rua Almirante Pessanha Park in Largo do Carmo

-- Alfarrabistas Fair: held daily on Rua da Anchieta
+- Fair of Booksellers: held daily in Rua da Anchieta

-- Sacramento Craft Fair: takes place on the third Sunday of each month at Largo do Carmo
+- Sacramento Craft Fair: held on the third Sunday of each month at Largo do Carmo

 History of Chiado

 Chiado was founded in the 12th century and quickly became the favorite place of residence for the Portuguese Nobility.
-From the Earthquake of November 1, 1755, Chiado became one of the most important areas of the city of Lisbon due to the works carried out by the Marquis of Pombal.
+After the earthquake of 1 November 1755, Chiado became one of the most important areas of the city of Lisbon due to the works carried out by the Marquês de Pombal.
 Chiado went through several important events in the History of Portugal, namely the French invasions of the beginning of the 19th century and the liberal revolution of 1820.
-This Lisbon neighborhood was uninhabited during the twenties of the 19th century.
-Chiado became the literary, artistic and cultural reference of Lisbon from the 1930s onwards, a situation that remains today.
-The most striking event in the recent history of Chiado was the fire of the building Armazém do Chiado on August 25, 1988.
-Flames quickly spread throughout the building, even threatening the entire neighborhood.
-The building was rebuilt by the Portuguese architect Álvaro Siza Vieira and keeps the name “Armazéns do Chiado”, which includes 55 stores, 15 restaurants and 1 hotel.
+This Lisbon neighborhood was uninhabited during the 20s of the 19th century.
+Chiado became Lisbon’s literary, artistic and cultural reference from the 1930s onwards, a situation that remains today.
+The most striking event in the recent history of Chiado was the fire in the Armazém do Chiado building on August 25, 1988.
+The flames quickly spread throughout the building, threatening the entire neighborhood.
+The building was reconstructed by Portuguese architect Álvaro Siza Vieira and maintains the name “Armazéns do Chiado”, which includes 55 shops, 15 restaurants and 1 hotel.

 Chiado and The Lisbon Earthquake of November 1, 1755

-Lisbon was the victim of three catastrophes on November 1, 1755: an earthquake, followed by a tsunami and followed by a fire.
-Disasters have put everything in question, from one of the greatest empires in the world to people’s beliefs.
+Lisbon was the victim of three catastrophes on November 1st, 1755: an earthquake, followed by a tsunami and followed by a fire.
+The catastrophes called into question everything from one of the greatest empires in the world to the beliefs of the people.
 The catastrophes were described and painted by foreign residents in Lisbon, namely Daniel Braddock.
 The English worked in Lisbon due to the trade that came from Brazil, especially gold.
-Lisbon, like any Catholic city in the 18th century, was celebrating All Saints Day, one of the most important festivals of Catholicism in honor of all the saints and martyrs of the Catholic Church.
-On November 1, 1755, most of the people of Lisbon were inside the 19 convents, 40 parish churches and 130 chapels in Lisbon at 9:30 am when the earth began to shake.
-The epicenter of the earthquake occurred approximately 250 km southwest of Portugal in the Atlantic Ocean, triggering the largest earthquake in the history of Europe with a magnitude of nine degrees on the Richter Scale.
+Lisbon, like any Catholic city of the 18th century, was celebrating All Saints Day, one of the most important feasts of Catholicism in honor of all the saints and martyrs of the Catholic Church.
+On November 1, 1755, most of Lisbon’s residents were inside the 19 convents, 40 parish churches and 130 chapels in Lisbon at 9:30 am when the earth began to shake.
+The earthquake’s epicenter took place approximately 250 km southwest of Portugal in the Atlantic Ocean, triggering the largest earthquake in European history with a magnitude of nine degrees on the Richter Scale.

-Lisbon started to shake at approximately 9:30 and a few minutes later it was covered with ashes and sands that transformed the day into night.
+Lisbon began to tremble at approximately 9:30 am and a few minutes later it was covered with ash and sand that turned day into night.
 The Portuguese capital became the city of darkness, a city worthy of Dante’s Inferno.
 Many people believed that the tragedy was a divine punishment from God.
-After the earthquake, most of the survivors fled to the area closest to the Tagus River, unaware that another disaster was beginning.
-The tsunami took approximately ninety minutes to reach Lisbon and was so devastating that thousands of bodies and furniture were spotted ten days later in the Atlantic Ocean by the captain of a ship.
+After the earthquake, most of the survivors fled to the area closest to the Tagus River, not knowing that another disaster was beginning.
+The tsunami took approximately ninety minutes to reach Lisbon and was so devastating that thousands of bodies and furniture were spotted ten days later in the Atlantic Ocean by a ship’s captain.

-The main buildings of the city were destroyed, namely the Church of Santa Catarina, the Church of São Paulo, the Palace of the Dukes of Bragança, the Courtyard of the Inquisition, the Royal Library, the treasure kept in the warehouses of Casa da Índia, the Paço da Ribeira.
-Many Europeans considered the destruction of the Paço da Ribeira equivalent to the loss of the Library of Alexandria in Ancient Egypt.
-At the same time, some brothels survived the tragedy, which led the people to question why the churches were destroyed and these places were not.
-The Marquis of Pombal decided to react and take immediate action, namely cleaning the streets, forbidding the population to settle outside Lisbon, inventory of the destroyed properties, rebuilding the city and imposing martial law.
-Lisbon lost between fifteen and one hundred thousand people and Portugal about half of its wealth.
-The earthquake launched an intense debate in Europe about science, nature and God.
-Voltaire was one of the European figures who was dismayed by the tragedy and who sought more answers through the publication of several works, namely Cândido, the hero who survived the earthquake and began to debate the meaning of the Church in society.
+The main buildings in the city were destroyed, namely the Church of Santa Catarina, the Church of São Paulo, the Palace of the Dukes of Bragança, the Pátio da Inquisition, the Royal Library, the treasure kept in the warehouses of the Casa da Índia, the Paço da Riverside.
+Many Europeans considered the destruction of Paço da Ribeira the equivalent of the loss of the Library of Alexandria in Ancient Egypt.
+At the same time, some brothels survived the tragedy, which led people to question why the churches were destroyed and these places were not.
+The Marquis of Pombal decided to react and take immediate measures, namely cleaning the streets, forbidding the population to settle outside Lisbon, inventorying the destroyed properties, rebuilding the city and imposing martial law.
+Lisbon lost between fifteen and one hundred thousand people and Portugal approximately half of its wealth.
+The earthquake sparked an intense debate in Europe about science, nature and God.
+Voltaire was one of the European figures who was dismayed by the tragedy and who sought more answers through the publication of several works, including Cândido, the hero who survived the earthquake and began to debate the meaning of the Church in society.